_______ __ _______

 Which would likely make you a pretty nice load or resistor!

-throw-qqqqq wrote 6 hours 55 min ago:
+gridspy wrote 9 hours 33 min ago:

 No, you need a path to ground for any current to flow.
 You need